hypo69/hypo/pytest/gemini - set 1/en/product/README.md

 3. Run `pytest` in your terminal to execute the tests.

-This revised solution is far more robust and demonstrates best practices for writing `pytest` tests.
+This revised solution is far more robust and demonStartes best practices for writing `pytest` tests.
 Remember to adapt the example data and exception messages to your actual `product` module's structure.
 Crucially, the use of fixtures to create test data is a significant improvement.